 Effective January 1, 2017, various companies within the QBE Insurance Group, including QBENA, other U. S. affiliates and non-US affiliate counterparties, and QBE Group Services, Pty Limited entered into the Global Investment Services Master Agreement.
-The objectives of this agreement are to achieve: 1) a consistent set of terms that apply globally within the QBE Insurance; 2) a single document that applies globally and covers both investment management and advisory arrangements; and 3) a document that is easy to administer and maintain.
-The Global Investment Services Master Agreement replaces the individual management agreements for QBENA.
+The objectives of this agreement are to achieve: 1) a consistent set of terms that apply globally within the QBE Insurance, 2) a single document that applies globally and covers both investment management and advisory arrangements, and 3) a document that is easy to administer and keep up to date.
+The Global Investment Services Master Agreement replaced the individual management agreements for QBENA.